 -If you relapse and begin to vomit, you’ll want to wait to brush your teeth until at least 30 minutes have passed.
 Meanwhile, rinse your mouth with a tsp of baking soda in water.

--Visit Dr. Alan and Cory Andrews at least twice a year.
+-Visit Dr. Alan and Cory at least twice a year.
 Don’t be afraid to tell us at Brothers Dental about your eating disorder.
 That way you can get the customized treatment you need.

 Remember: you’re not alone.
 Call Brothers Dental in Colorado Springs, Colorado at 719-599-7453 with any questions.